jonmjonm/AtlasIO.jl/README.md

     - test.jsonl :
         This is a small hand made collection of map assignments for testing.
 Notice that it is compressed.
 The library can read compressed or uncompressed files.
     - atlas_measureID.jsonl.gz :
         This is a large collection of map assignments for testing.
 Notice that it is compressed.
 The library can read compressed or uncompressed files.
 These multi-scale assignments come from code which try to preserve the different levels.
-This ensembles was used in NC 2021 court case.
-More info can be found in the [original repos](https://git.math.duke.edu/gitlab/gjh/ncanalysis2020/-/tree/main/ensembles/congressional)
+This ensembles was used in a North Carolina 2021 court case.
+More info can be found in the [original repos](https://git.math.duke.edu/gitlab/gjh/ncanalysis2020/-/tree/main/ensembles/congressional).
 * PythonReader Directory : This directory contains python code to read Atlas files and analyze them.
     - Atlas.py :
         This is the main Atlas reader Library.
 It is a python version of the Julia library.
 It can read compressed or uncompressed files.
 It can not write an Atlas file presently.
 Use the Julia library to write an Atlas file.